pegahshamsj/checkers-game/README.md

-# checker-game
+# checkers-game
 With minmax algorithm
 </br>
-Training a checker game with atrificial intelligence
+Training a checkers game with atrificial intelligence